 These changes over time are compared to changes in estimated total UK emissions where appropriate.
-Estimated UK emissions data are taken from the National Atmospheric Emissions Inventory (NAEI) website at http://naei.beis.gov.uk/.
-(The most recent year for which NAEI emission estimates are available is 2019).
-The NAEI dataset shows emissions split between various emission source categories (these source categories are different for different pollutants).
+Estimated UK emissions data are taken from the National Atmospheric Emissions Inventory (NAEI) website at https://naei.beis.gov.uk/.
+(The most recent year for which NAEI emission estimates are available is 2020).
+The NAEI dataset shows emissions split between various emission source categories, which are different for different pollutants.